mozilla/mozilla-opennews/what/community/scholarships/index.md

 * All applications received before July 8 will receive an answer by July 15.

 ### What happens after the conference
 You tell us how it went!
-We'll send you a short follow up survey and will be excited to check out any blog posts or code repos that come out of your participation in the event.
+We'll send you a short follow-up survey and will be excited to check out any blog posts or code repos that come out of your participation in the event.

 ## FAQ